-Apple confirmed at its 'Far Out' on September 7, where it announced the iPhone 14, Apple Watch Series 8, Apple Watch Ultra and AirPods Pro 2, that iOS 16 would arrive to iPhone 8 devices and above on September 12, which it did.
+Apple confirmed iOS 16's September 12 release date at its 'Far Out' event on September 7, 2022, where it also announced the iPhone 14, Apple Watch Series 8, Apple Watch Ultra and AirPods Pro 2.

 iOS 16 Features

-There are all sorts of new and improved features coming with iOS 16, and we've detailed the key ones below.
+There are all sorts of new and improved features on iOS 16, and we've detailed the key ones below.

 Customizable lock screens

-With iOS 16, you'll be able to customize your lock screen by tapping in any area to change the text font and colors.
+With iOS 16, you're able to customize your lock screen by tapping in any area to change the text font and colors.

 Complications (which are essentially widgets) can also be enabled here, a feature lifted from the Apple Watch.
-You'll be able to add three of these to your lock screen, while the Now Playing screen is being moved towards the bottom for easier access with your thumb.
+You're able to add three of these to your lock screen, while the Now Playing screen has been moved towards the bottom for easier access with your thumb.

-You won't be limited to just one lock screen either.
+You're not limited to just one lock screen, either.
 Similar to creating a watch face on your Apple Watch, you can swipe between different lock screens, so you can have access to different widgets based on your needs.

-Focus mode is also getting some updates, and some of these tie into the lock screen, as the lock screen that's shown can automatically be switched based on the Focus profile you have.
+Focus mode also got some updates, many of which tie into the lock screen, as the lock screen that's shown can automatically be switched based on the Focus profile you have.

 For example, a 'Meeting' focus profile could make your lock screen change wallpaper and offer a row of widgets showing details of that event.